What is a 4-H Project?

 When choosing a project, consider your interests, background, what is necessary to start your project, and what resources are available to help you complete it.

-The 2023 Ohio 4-H Family Guide is the complete listing of all Ohio 4-H Projects.
+The 2026 Ohio 4-H Project Guide is the complete listing of all Ohio 4-H Projects.

 New